csirianni/movie-recommender/backend/README.md

     recommender = Recommender(features, path) # very fast
     ```

-    > Note that keyword arguments are required when passing in only the filepath.
+    > Note that keyword arguments are required if you choose to only pass in the filepath.

 3. You can choose your own distance metric using the pre-defined functions in `distance_metric.py`.
 For example, after importing `correlation_distance`,